LIFESTYLE AND DIVERSITY WITHIN BRUSSELS

 Brussels – the capital of Belgium, is an extremely diverse, multicultural and international city.
 The first language in the city is French, followed by Dutch and English.
 Around 70% of the Brussels population is made up of Belgium nationals.
 The city is bilingual; English is becoming extremely common to hear in Brussels due to the high and demanding rate of expats living there.
 With the large growth in ethnic diversity in Brussels, a wide spectrum of different religions are found within the city – there are churches, mosques and synagogues.

 If you are from a European country it is not essential to have a visa to enter Belgium, on the other hand for ‘third-state nationals’ you can apply for a Schengen visa.
-There are also other visas available which are dependent on your circumstances.
+There are also other visas available that are dependent on your circumstances.
 When you receive your visa, it is important to register with a local commune.

 Being an expat and working in Brussels allows you to be part of the international community – over 30% of the residents are foreign.
 The large percentage of foreigners that are currently both living and working in Brussels owes to the prestigious status of the city and the fact that it is known to be the central core for international politics.
 Many expats find it easy to settle in the city as it is so flexible and diverse.

 There is a lot of rain throughout the year in Brussels, therefore similar to London or Amsterdam for example.
 Even though the city is mainly urban, it does have a range of public gardens, parks, and forests.
-The public transport is very effective and flexible therefore commuting is easy, but there are also airports located close to the city.
+Public transport is very effective and flexible therefore commuting is easy, but there are also airports located close to the city.

 BELGIAN EXPAT BLOGS

 Emigrating to a different country can be daunting for anyone.
-The expat lifestyle can seem very overwhelming at first, however, there are many networking sites to communicate with other expats who have been in the same position as yourself.
+The tax expat lifestyle can seem very overwhelming at first, however, there are many networking sites to communicate with other tax expats who have been in the same position as yourself.
 One of the key sources of information to help you out and learn some tips is through previous expats who have moved to Brussels and created blogs to share with the community.

 The website Internations also allows direct contact with expats from many different countries that are currently living in Brussels; you are able to ask them any questions and at any time to get to know the community on a deeper level.
 There is also a specific Q&A section for Brussels expats.
-Questions can be asked at any time and any expat can reply on the forum using their knowledge and past experiences.
+Questions can be asked at any time and any tax expat can reply on the forum using their knowledge and past experiences.

 ONLINE NETWORKING SITES FOR BELGIAN EXPATS